jacopomaroli/intel-neural-compute-stick-2-raspberry-pi-zero/README.md

 mkdir ~/raspbian
 sudo debootstrap --no-check-gpg --foreign --arch=armhf buster ~/raspbian http://archive.raspbian.org/raspbian
 ```
-If you now use cat -v or od -c you'll see the fingerprint of the executable we need to identify the architecture (this step is just to show the reasoning behind the next line)
+If you now use `cat -v | head -n 10` or `od -c | head -n 10` you'll see the fingerprint of the executable we need to identify the architecture (this step is just to show the reasoning behind the next line)
 ```
 0000000 177   E   L   F 001 001 001  \0  \0  \0  \0  \0  \0  \0  \0  \0
 0000020 002  \0   (  \0 001  \0  \0  \0   0   ; 001  \0   4  \0  \0  \0